lkuper/dissertation/dissertation/jfp-reviews-notes.md

 > explicitly in the grammar or operational semantics?

 That's a great point!
 I think the reviewer is right; we don't have to have E-Freeze-Simple or `freeze e` explicitly.
+[TODO]

 > - p.40, l.7. "the lub of those values" does not refer to anything
 > identifiable in the preceding text.
 It should presumably "the LVar's
 > value after the last update" or similar.

-Good catch -- changed to "the contents of the LVar after all updates have been applied."
+Good catch; we've changed this to "the contents of the LVar after all updates have been applied."

 > - p.40, 3.3.
 Unlike for lambda-LVar, a consistent-termination property
 > for lambda-LVish is not even conjectured.
 However, given the same